 Finally, the following article is not legal advice but instead provides an overview of publically available Idaho Law.
 If you have specific questions you should consult an attorney.

+Public land is managed by federal, state, county and local governments/agencies on behalf of the public.
 You can access and use your public lands within the requirements and conditions the managing government/agency has set forth for land access and use.
-However, it is up to you to figure out
+However, it is up to you to figure out:

 Identifying Public Lands

 Bureau of Land Management (BLM), Forest Service (USFS), United States Geological Survey (USGS), and State of Idaho maps show public and private land ownership patterns.
 Some of these maps are available online but oftentimes the size and scale of these maps are difficult to read.